GuideDog: A Real-World Egocentric Multimodal Dataset for Blind and Low-Vision Accessibility-Aware Guidance: Dataset

-In this stage, we combine the global information \(\mathcal{X}_i^\text{global}\) and filtered local objects \(\mathcal{X}_i^\text{local}\) with accessibility-aware instruction for the MLLM to produce labels adhering to \SOne, \STwo, and \SThree.
+\paragraph{Silver Label Generation.} In this stage, we combine the global information \(\mathcal{X}_i^\text{global}\) and filtered local objects \(\mathcal{X}_i^\text{local}\) with an accessibility-aware instruction for the MLLM to produce labels adhering to \SOne, \STwo, and \SThree.
 The resulting \textit{silver} labels thus conform to key \benchmarkname standards.
 We also apply EgoBlur~\cite{raina2023egoblur} to safeguard privacy by blurring individual faces and license plates in the original images.